 Many times, the settlement check will be sent to your lawyer first.
-They will deduct their fee from the total before sending you the remaining balance.
-This can provide further peace of mind to you because you are not paying anything out of pocket and everything is handled for you.
+They will then deduct their fee from the total before sending you the remaining balance.
+This can provide further peace of mind to you because you are not paying anything out of pocket, and everything is handled for you.

 - If your lawyer is able to win you a settlement quickly without having to file a lawsuit, your fee may be closer to 33.3%.
 (And, according to the American Bar Association, most personal injury cases do not require going to court.)

-- If your case goes to court but you reach a settlement before needing to go to trial, the fee also may be around the 33.3% mark.
+- If your case goes to court but you reach a settlement before needing to go to trial, the fee may also be around the 33.3% mark.

 Why Do You Need a Lawyer After a Car Accident in Georgia?

-Besides paying the attorney’s fee to cover the legal services you were provided, there are sometimes additional unknown costs in a personal injury case.
-You’re paying for court costs, expert witness fees, and filing fees.
+Besides paying the attorney’s fee to cover the legal services you were provided, there are additional costs in a personal injury case.
+If your case goes to court, you might be paying for court costs, expert witness fees, and filing fees.

 When you hire a Georgia car accident attorney to represent you, you can expect them to:

-- Speak with all other parties and their representatives on your behalf
+- Speak with all other parties and their representatives on your behalf.

-- Negotiate with the other party’s representatives for a fair settlement offer
+- Negotiate with the other party’s representatives for a fair settlement offer.

-- Collect evidence that establishes the defendant’s liability
+- Collect evidence that establishes the defendant’s liability.

-- Calculate the full scope of your damages
+- Calculate the full scope of your damages.

-- Represent you in all legal proceedings, including depositions, mediations, and, if necessary, a trial in front of a jury and judge
+- Represent you in all legal proceedings, including depositions, mediations, and, if necessary, a trial in front of a jury and judge.

-- Manage the logistics of your claim, including deadlines, legal requirements, and disbursement of your funds
+- Manage the logistics of your claim, including deadlines, legal requirements, and disbursement of your funds.

 Talk to a Car Accident Lawyer for Free Today